 And now I’m going to tell you why that’s a terrible idea.

 First, let’s make sure we’re on the same page.
-A brand questionnaire is essentially a survey that you send out to new customers looking to get information about their brand, their goals, their frustrations, their clients/target audience, etc.
+A brand questionnaire is essentially a survey that you send out to new clients looking to get information about their brand, their goals, their frustrations, their customers/target audience, etc.

 A brand questionnaire is NOT the same thing as a creative brief.
 A creative brief is a strategic document for a project that outlines the objectives, deliverables, and key elements of that particular project.

 And, don’t get me wrong: The questions in a brand questionnaire aren’t the problem.
 In fact, brand questionnaire questions like “Who is your ideal client?” and “What is your brand’s mission?” and “What makes you different from your competitors?” are essential.

 The problem with a brand questionnaire is that you’re sending it out to your clients and making them answer the questionnaire and making them send back to you.
-And that’s a MAJOR misstep at the beginning of a client relationship.
+And that’s a MAJOR misstep at the beginning of a client relationship for three reasons.

-The kinds of questions you’d have on a brand questionnaire are the kinds of questions you want to ask a new client directly, whether in person or on the phone.
+Whether in person or on the phone, or, most likely, via Google Meet or Zoom, you need to ask these types of questions directly.
 This gives you a chance to dig deeper into certain questions, explain elements they don’t understand, ask more questions that occur to you as you go, and truly collaborate in conversation with your new client.

 Brand questions are never black and white and should never be left to a basic “input document.”
 Part of the expertise you bring to the relationship is the ability to offer insight and help frame the strategic view of all of the projects.
 You can’t do that if you just ask a client to “fill out a form.”